 Dayton fentanyl dealer sentenced to more than 11 years in federal prison

-May 9—A 43-year-old Dayton man convicted of dealing fentanyl was sentenced Monday in U.S. District Court to more than 11 years in federal prison.
+May 11—A 43-year-old Dayton man convicted of dealing fentanyl was sentenced Monday in U.S. District Court to more than 11 years in federal prison.

 William Lee Earnest possessed with intent to distribute more than 40 grams of fentanyl in August 2020, and law enforcement officials seized more than 600 grams of fentanyl from Earnest during a raid of an apartment on Hepburn Avenue in Dayton, according to court documents.